 Data is organized in a multiplexed way in the transfer buffer.
-If using 4 channels, data of the first activated channel of first module comes first, then data of first activated channel of second module, then second activated channel of first module and so on.
+If using 2 modules data of first activated channel of first module comes first, then data of first activated channel of second module, then second activated channel of first module and so on.
+The following table shows some examples for the data organization